cds-snc/report-a-cybercrime/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

+- [ ] I have updated the azurescript.sh with any **new environment variables** and added them to the appsettings
 - [ ] I have looked at my code on GitHub and it all looks good (ex: no random commented out code or console.logs)
 - [ ] I have added and needed tests for my changes (in particular for new screens)
 - [ ] I have added a comment to any confusing code